tuplejump/stargate-core/docs/source/query.rst

 .. note ::

-	* For fuzzy queries the index needs to store term vectors with position.
+	* For fuzzy queries, the index needs to store term vectors with position.
-	* Hence while creating the index, Index options need to be specified as DOCS_AND_FREQS_AND_POSITIONS
+	* Hence while creating the index, Index options need to be specified as DOCS_AND_FREQS_AND_POSITIONS.

 .. topic:: Datatypes supported